 - Support early-stage research challenges and movement into new sectors (e.g. Aerospace), with activity which is discrete from and complimentary to that supported by the Faraday Institution.
 Research challenges that are becoming apparent are: grid scale storage, thermal storage (incl. cooling), large-scale manufacture, networks, quality control, material recycling and health & safety, as the Automotive Council and the Aerospace Technology Institute recognise (Evidence source 2,3).
 The pipeline for driving new storage technologies to market must be strengthened

-- Focus the electrochemical component of this area’s portfolio on network-scale storage and consider automotive-scale Energy Storage (including integration of automotive and network-scale Energy Storage)
+- Focus the electrochemical component of this area’s portfolio on network-scale storage (including integration of automotive and network-scale Energy Storage)

 - Strengthen links across the EPSRC portfolio, especially to advances in Materials Engineering (for thermal storage) and Manufacturing Technologies (for scale-up and production), and build on the strong links to Materials for Energy Applications and Electrochemical Sciences.
 Links to Whole Energy Systems and Energy Efficiency must also be strengthened

 - Recognise the important role that hydrogen can play in the wider storage landscape.
-In future, hydrogen-based storage technologies will be included within Energy Storage research opportunities
+In future, EPSRC will strengthen links with Hydrogen and Alternative Vectors research community

 - Ensure effective and efficient use of the significant investments in research infrastructure for Energy Storage and that data generated is curated, accessible and signposted

 - Maintain a population and pipeline of trained specialists and ensure that our training links to industry’s needs.
 This is key because Energy Storage is considered a promising growth sector in the UK economy, as recognised by the governments Industrial Strategy (evidence source 8) and Clean Growth Plan (evidence source 9)

 This research area is also recognised as potentially relevant to Official Development Assistance funding streams.Highlights:

 Energy Storage allows decoupling of energy generation from energy demand, allowing power to be used at different times and in different places.
 Fossil fuels represent a huge store of energy but, as we move away from them, alternative means of storage must be found (Evidence source 4).
 Although the level of storage that the UK requires depends strongly on the whole energy landscape and construction of the energy network, the technology is predicted to play a key role in almost all models of a future low/zero-carbon economy; in addition, it is a facilitating technology for uptake of renewable electricity generation (Evidence source 5,6).
 UK domestic heat demand fluctuates far more dramatically than domestic electricity demand, leading to strong calls for more focus on storage suitable for use in the heat sector, including thermal storage.

 This research area will principally contribute to the following EPSRC Ambitions: